GoogleCloudPlatform/marketplace-tools/examples/terraform_k8s/flask_app/README.md

 # How to Use the Terraform K8s App Example

+This guide walks through how to use the example Kubernetes app package in this directory.
+To use this example, first create a Kubernetes App (using Terraform) Listing in Producer Portal.

-After cloning the repo, cd into this directory (examples/terraform\_k8s/flask\_app).
+Clone this repository and cd into this directory (examples/terraform\_k8s/flask\_app).

 ## Preparing Artifact Registry Assets

+If you haven't yet, [enable the Artifact Registry API](https://cloud.google.com/artifact-registry/docs/enable-service) for your project, and create a **multi-region** repository in the ``us'' multi-region.
+The repo must be under the us-docker.pkg.dev host.

 ### Build and upload container image

-Use podman or docker, build the Flask App container image and push it to :
+Use docker (or podman), build the Flask App container image and push it to the AR repo:

 ```shell
 AR_REPO="us-docker.pkg.dev/your-project/your-repo"